Cost of Living Comparison Between Micronesia and United States Cost of Living Comparison Between Micronesia and United States

 Monthly Cost of Living

-Micronesia is roughly 51% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Micronesia is roughly 51% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency